-- Management of water levels, flooding and drainage will involve consultation with the Benger Swamp Regional Advisory Committee. - The Water Authority will be advised to direct water from the Swamp's catchment area to the Swamp in the first week of June. - 3.
+- Management of water levels, flooding and drainage will involve consultation with the Benger Swamp Regional Advisory Committee. - 2.
+The Water Authority will be advised to direct water FROM the Swamp's catchment area to the Swamp in the first week of June. - 3.
 The Water Authority will be advised to maintain the Swamp Road checks during the months July to November so that a water level of approximately 0.7 m is retained in the Swamp. - 4.
 The Swamp will be divided into two compartments (Fig. 15) by raising the height of the bank adjacent to the southern section of the internal drain.
 A check structure will be incorporated in this bank. - 5.
 Prior to division of the Swamp traditional drainage practices will continue, the aim being to have the Swamp dry by mid-January.
 The drainage date will be calculated using Table 2 in Appendix 1. - 6.
-Following division of the Swamp, the southern compartment will be allowed to dry naturally, subject to agreement by the relevant landholder or purchase of their block by CALM. - 7.
-Following division of the Swamp, the Water Authority will be advised to open the Swamp Road checks to enable drainage of the northern compartment so it is dry by mid-January.
+Following division of the Swamp, the southern compartment will be allowed to dry naturally.

+- 7. Following division of the Swamp, the Water Authority will be advised to open the Swamp Road checks to enable drainage of the northern compartment so it is dry by mid-January.
 For as long as part of the Swamp is privately owned, implementation of this strategy will involve discussions with the Benger Swamp Regional Advisory Committee regarding the desirability of such a timetable.
-Table 2 in Appendix 1 will be used to assist in the determination of the date for commencement of drainage.
+Table 2 in Appendix 1 will be used to assist in the determination of the date for commencement of drainage. - 8.
+Internal drains will be maintained.